MrAirspace/aircraft-flight-schedules/README.md

 # Data Enrichment - Against Limited Coverage in Certain Areas
 Given potentially limited ADS-B reception coverage of the ADSBlol initiative in certain continents, some aircraft tracks start after the airport of origin or end before the airport of destination.
-For those cases, the flights data has been enhanced by looking up the aircraft flight callsign and matching it with the open-source aircraft callsign vs route dataset of Andrew Whewell (https://github.com/vradarserver/standing-data/tree/main/routes/schema-01).
+For those cases, the flights data has been enhanced by looking up the aircraft flight callsign and matching it with the open-source aircraft callsign vs route dataset of [vradarserver/Andrew Whewell](https://github.com/vradarserver/standing-data/tree/main/routes/schema-01).
 Kindly note the departure/arrival times have not been updated accordingly in the basic dataset provided here.

 # Data Enrichment - GPS Spoofing